We are now accepting pre-orders for the spring 2024 planting season.

 McIntosh (or Macintosh) is one of the great North American apples.
 Discovered in the early 19th century it rapidly became an important home and commercial apple variety in Canada and the north-eastern USA.

-McIntosh is notable for its distinctive vinous flavor - reminiscent of sweet grapes - its maroon skin color, and its gleaming white juicy flesh.
+McIntosh is notable for its distinctive vinous flavor - reminiscent of sweet grapes - as well as its maroon skin color and its gleaming white juicy flesh.

 McIntosh is ideally suited for the climates of Ontario and Quebec and the north-eastern states of the USA.
 It is a reliable cropper and not troubled by cold winters.